emokpareabraham/project_group_12/README.md

 # PYTHON PROJECT

-## Project Introduction
+## Introduction
 This is a group project for the first semester Python course in Data Analysis for Business.
 This project creates a website that displays data using Python's flask framework, allowing students to gain experience building websites and displaying data with Python.
-。。。。

-## Project Objectives
+**Instructor**

+Mark Cassar

+**Groop Members**

+- Abraham Emokpare   w0860828
+-
-- ......
+- Huihua Li    w0834927
-- ......
+-
-- ......
+- Pan Hu    w0839721

-## Project Structure
+## Files Structure
-- createdatabase.ipynb: Jupyter notebook for creating and setting up the SQLite database Football.db.
+ - root
-- datacollect.ipynb: Notebook for data collection and initial preprocessing.
+    - data collection
-- database.py: Contains functions to insert data into the database and retrieve data for analysis.
+        - datacollect.ipynb
+        - fifa_players_original.csv
+     - data processing
+        - fifa_players_clean.csv
+    - database
+        - createdatabase.ipynb
+        - Football.db
+    - website
+        - assets
-- templates: Folder containing HTML templates for the web interface.
+        - templates
-- static: Folder for static assets like CSS and images for the web interface.
+            - about.html
+            - data.html
+            - index.html
+        - index.py
+    - README.md
+    - requirements.txt

 ## Setup Instructions
 1. Install the required Python packages: pip install pandas sqlite3 Flask.
 2. Run the Jupyter notebook createdatabase.ipynb to create and set up the SQLite database.
 3. Use datacollect.ipynb to preprocess and insert data into Football.db.
-4. Launch the Flask application using python app.py and navigate to http://localhost:5000 to access the web interface.
+4. Launch the Flask application using python index.py and navigate to http://localhost:5000 to access the web interface.

 ## Packages Used
 - Pandas: For data manipulation and analysis.